 If you’re adding to an existing lawn, then use compost.
 It’s too potent and expensive to be used as the sole medium for most yard projects.
-You can always mix some compost in with topsoil if you want to ensure high levels of organic matter within your topsoil layer.
+You can always mix some compost with topsoil if you want to ensure high levels of organic matter within your topsoil layer.

-Compost is great for:
+Compost is excellent for:

 - Topdressing a lawn

 If your whole lawn is suffering and you’re reseeding the entire thing, then it’s likely that your existing topsoil is low quality.
 To fix this problem, it’s best to apply 3-4 inches of topsoil before you lay the seed, then top dress the new seeds with compost.
 The new layer of topsoil will allow the roots to anchor well, and the compost will supply much-needed nutrients to feed the grass and protect it from hungry birds.